Goats for Fiber

 Many goat operations do not have a primary focus of fiber production.
 It is most common that meat goat or diary goat operations produce fiber along with their primary products.
 The two most common fibers produced are mohair and cashmere.
 Angora goats produce mohair.
 Cashmere is a type of fiber, not a breed.
 Cashmere fiber can be clipped from almost any goat other than Angora.

-According to recent statistics, one pound of mohair in the commercial market can sell for $3.00.
+According to 2018 USDA statistics, one pound of mohair in the commercial market can sell for up to $7.88.
 Adding value to that product creates a higher return.
 Washing and preparing the fiber for spinners can generate up to $40.00 for one pound of fiber.
-Producing yarn with the fiber can create up to $150.00 in return.
+Producing yarn with the fiber can create up to $150.00 in return (USDA, 2020).

 - Cashmere and Camel Hair Manufacturers Institute - This international trade association represents the interests of producers and manufacturers of cashmere fiber, yarn, fabric and camel hair and promotes the use of genuine cashmere and camel hair products.